kscanne/kscanne.github.io/_publications/2020-05-11-celtic-mutations.md

 date: 2020-05-11
 venue: 'Proceedings of the 1st Joint SLTU and CCURL Workshop at LREC 2020, Marseille, France, 11–12 May 2020'
 paperurl: 'https://kevinscannell.com/files/lrec2020.pdf'
-citation: 'Kevin Scannell.
+citation: 'Kevin P. Scannell.
 Neural Models for Predicting Celtic Mutations.
 In <i>Proceedings of the 1st Joint Workshop on Spoken Language Technologies for Under-resourced languages (SLTU) and Collaboration and Computing for Under-Resourced Languages (CCURL)</i>, pages 1–8, 2020.'
 ---

 The in-person conference was cancelled because of COVID-19.